SOFT CAT.ai

 This site wrote itself this morning.
 Mostly.

-Six bots.
-Five RSS feeds.
-One pipeline.
-Almost everything you see was generated, reviewed, and published by automated AI infrastructure.
-The Horizon Map is the exception: a hand-curated living chart of where AI has been, where it is, and where it's credibly going next.
+Seven bots on timers write and publish this site.
+The careful bits arrive as pull requests, and we merge the good ones.
+The Horizon Map stays hand-curated: a living chart of where AI has been, where it is, and where it's credibly going next.
 The site is the product.
 The content is the output.
 The real story is the machinery.

 interactive artefact